-In March 2024, the SEC adopted a final rule under SEC Release No. 33-11275, The Enhancement and Standardization of Climate-Related Disclosures for Investors, to enhance and standardize climate-related disclosures.
+In March 2024, the Securities and Exchange Commission ("SEC") adopted a final rule under SEC Release No. 33-11275, The Enhancement and Standardization of Climate-Related Disclosures for Investors, to enhance and standardize climate-related disclosures.
 The rule will require companies to disclose material Scope 1 and Scope 2 greenhouse gas emissions; climate-related risks, governance, and oversight; and the financial effects of severe weather events and other natural conditions.
-These disclosures will begin to be phased in beginning with our annual report for the year ending December 31, 2025.
-While this rule has been stayed pending the outcome of legal challenges, we are currently assessing the impact of adoption on the Company's consolidated financial statements and related disclosures in the event the stay is lifted.
+These disclosures will begin to be phased in beginning with the Company's annual report for the year ending December 31, 2025.
+While this rule has been stayed pending the outcome of legal challenges, the Company is currently assessing the impact of adoption on the Company's consolidated financial statements and related disclosures in the event the stay is lifted.

 In December 2023, the FASB issued ASU 2023-09 Improvements to Income Tax Disclosures.
 The ASU establishes new income tax disclosure requirements in addition to modifying and eliminating certain existing requirements.
 Under the new guidance, the Company must consistently categorize and provide greater disaggregation of information in the rate reconciliation.
 It must also further disaggregate income taxes paid.
 The update is effective for fiscal years beginning after December 15, 2024, and interim periods for fiscal years beginning after December 15, 2025.
 Entities may apply the amendments prospectively or may elect retrospective application.
-We are evaluating the impact of the new required disclosures but do not expect the adoption of ASU 2023-09 will have a material impact on the Company's consolidated financial statements.
+The Company is evaluating the impact of the new required disclosures but do not expect the adoption of ASU 2023-09 to have a material impact on the Company's consolidated financial statements.

 In November 2023, the FASB issued ASU 2023-07 Segment Reporting - Improving Reportable Segment Disclosures (Topic 280).
 The update is intended to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant expenses.
 The ASU requires disclosures to include significant segment expenses that are regularly provided to the chief operating decision maker ("CODM"), a description of other segment items by reportable segment, and any additional measures of a segment's profit or loss used by the CODM when deciding how to allocate resources.
 The ASU also requires all annual disclosures currently required by Topic 280 to be included in interim periods.
 The update is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted and requires retrospective application to all prior periods presented in the financial statements.
-We are evaluating the impact of the new required disclosures but do not expect the adoption of ASU 2023-07 will have a material impact on the Company's consolidated financial statements.
+The Company is evaluating the impact of the new required disclosures but do not expect the adoption of ASU 2023-07 to have a material impact on the Company's consolidated financial statements.

-There have been no other recent accounting pronouncements, changes in accounting pronouncements or recently adopted accounting guidance during the first quarter of 2024 that are of significance or potential significance to the Company's consolidated financial statements or disclosures.
+There have been no other recent accounting pronouncements, changes in accounting pronouncements or recently adopted accounting guidance during the six months ended June 30, 2024, that are of significance or potential significance to the Company's consolidated financial statements or disclosures.